hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 Finally, a PWW may be attached to one or more policy action instances, and a policy workgroup attached to a policy workflow must be also attached to each policy action in the policy workflow.

-Every participant within a Policy Workflow Workgroup must have an associated Hedera Consensus Service Topic to log the activities performed such as policy configuration, interaction with Policy Workflow Actions, authorizations, etc.

 #### Policy Workflow State Objects
 This document has been defining and discussing policy workflow state objects (PWSOs) in the context of a PWE, hence, it needs to define stateful object processing.
 This necessitates a state or account-based model for policy workflow state objects.
 This is analogous to the Ethereum model using accounts and state object for smart contracts.